jsjohnstone/s3-site-deploy/README.md

 # Sync S3 Bucket and Clear Cloudfront Cache 🔄

+### S3 Deployment
 This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket.

+### Timestamping
+If enabled, the action will add an HTML-formatted timestamp to the end of a specified file.

+### Cloudfront Cache Invalidation
 Once deployed, the action will invalidate the cloudfront cache for your S3 static site.